gcsescience.com 41 gcsescience.com

 The Heating Effect of Current.

-The wires which link the components of a circuit
+The wires that connect the components of a circuit

-A very hot wire might melt or set fire to the insulation which covers it.
+A very hot wire can melt or set fire to its insulation.

-A fuse is a thin piece of wire which is manufactured to melt
+A fuse is made from a thin piece of wire that

-when a certain current (called its rating) passes through it.
+is designed to melt when a current passes through

 In this way the fuse protects the rest of the circuit

-from the damage caused by too high a current.
+from damage caused by too high a current.

 To find the reason why current has a heating effect,